dotnet/csharplang/proposals/yield-in-try-catch.md

 ### Code generation of yield inside catch

 The restrictions on the feature mean that `yield` inside a `catch` cannot be observed from a `finally` block.
-That means the code generation does not need to consider the impact on `Dispose` and can focus soley on `MoveNext`.
+That means the code generation does not need to consider the impact on `Dispose` and can focus solely on `MoveNext`.

 Given that the code generation for `yield` inside `catch` will have the same structure as `await` inside of `catch`.
 Essentially the user written contents of the `catch` block will be moved outside the `catch`.
 The `catch` block will be replaced with saving the `Exception` object into the state machine and updating of the state variable to reflect execution is logically inside the catch block.